jfdg01/art-porfolio-cardenas-pachecho/docs/tailwind-responsive-guide.md

 6. **Ultra-wide (1440px+)**: At `2xl`, add maximum spacing and premium desktop optimizations.

 7. **Validation**: Test the complete matrix and keyboard/AT accessibility at each step.

+### Responsive Testing Checklist

+Before deploying any responsive component:

+- ✅ Test at 320px (smallest mobile)
+- ✅ Test at 375px, 390px, 414px (common mobile sizes)
+- ✅ Test at 768px (tablet portrait)
+- ✅ Test at 1024px (tablet landscape / small laptop)
+- ✅ Test at 1280px, 1366px (standard desktop)
+- ✅ Test at 1920px (HD desktop)
+- ✅ Test at 2560px (QHD desktop)
+- ✅ Verify no horizontal scrollbars at any size
+- ✅ Check touch targets are 44px minimum
+- ✅ Verify text remains readable (not too small or too large)
+- ✅ Test with browser zoom at 150% and 200%

 ---